Manager, Workers, and User Functions

-gen_fshould be called (and with what input/resources) as workers become available
+allocator: Decides whether a simulator or generator should be called (and with what inputs/resources) as workers become available

 libEnsemble uses a NumPy structured array known as the history array to keep a record of all simulations.
 The global history array is stored on the manager, while selected rows and fields of this array are passed to and from user functions.